Boss the housework with this annual cleaning calendar

 Fed up with the chores and no longer motivated by Mrs Hinch’s ingenious cleaning hacks?
 You’re not alone!
 This annual cleaning calendar is just the thing for those in a cleaning rut.
 It breaks up the tasks into months so you know which jobs to focus on at particular times of the year.

 It’s easy to let your laundry pile overwhelm you, especially in a busy family household but now is the time to get on top of it!
-Get a system sorted for sorting colours and fabrics, and ensure kids have a laundry basket they can use so that no rogue socks get missed.
-While it’s probably still too early for the washing line to get regular use, you can use a tumble dryer or clothes horse to get everything dry.
-Once you’ve got a system in place, there will never be a scramble for clean pants again!
+Get a system in place for sorting colours and fabrics, and ensure kids have a laundry basket they can use so that no rogue socks get missed.
+While it’s probably still too early for the washing line to get regular use, you can use a tumble dryer or clothes airer to get everything dry.

-March is the season for spring cleaning, so a deep clean will definitely come naturally.
-This is the time to get to places you wouldn’t normally cover, like the tops of the kitchen cupboards, under the sofa, ‘the big cupboard’, bathroom cabinets, behind the TV… the works.
+March is the season for spring cleaning, so a deep clean will certainly be due.
+This is the time to get to places you wouldn’t normally clean, like the tops of the kitchen cupboards, under the sofa, ‘the big cupboard’, bathroom cabinets, behind the TV… the works.
 Make sure you remove any hidden dust and cobwebs, and then fling those windows open to let the fresh spring air flow freely throughout your home.

 April: Neglected areas

 In theory, you should get into all those nooks and crannies during the big spring clean, but there will always be bits that get missed.
 Make a checklist of the bits you didn’t get around to when spring cleaning, and make sure to tackle them in April.
 Things we tend to miss – or don’t have the energy to tackle when spring cleaning – include lampshades, blinds, curtains, shelves, frames, bannisters and skirting boards.
 Curtains and blinds are crucial as dust mites can form there, and not cleaning them correctly can cause health risks as bacteria and mould can attach and build.

-Along with the brighter mornings and lighter evenings, May is the month to tackle your windows.
+With the brighter mornings and lighter evenings, May is the month to tackle your windows.
 Now the sunlight will show up even the smallest of smudges, so make sure the glass is regularly wiped.
 The longer it’s left the harder the windows will be to clean and then you may have to enlist the help of a professional.
 Vacuum up any loose dust and dirt first, then tackle with a solution of warm water, washing up liquid and a dash of vinegar to cut through any soapy residue.
 Use one cloth to clean and another to polish and dry.
 While you’re outside, you may wish to give any uncovered garden furniture a wipe down too.

 June: Invisible areas